SAP-archive/cloud-sdk-ios-maccatalyst-mission-project/README.md

 You will find the requirements also in the tutorial series.

 To just run this project, make sure to fulfill the following requirements:
-- You have signed up for a SAP BTP trial or have access to [SAP Free Tier](https://discovery-center.cloud.sap/servicessearch/Free%20Tier/?provider=all&regions=all)
+- You have signed up for a SAP BTP trial
 - You have SAP BTP Mobile Services enabled
 - You have an application configuration created in SAP BTP Mobile Service and has the SAMPLE ODATA ESPM feature.
 - You have the latest Xcode installed but at least Xcode 11.3